trevormerritt/pve-patch/README.md

 # pve-patch

 Removes subscription dialogs, replaces enterprise repository with non-subscription repository and replaces branding.
-Tested on PVE 6.0-7.
+Tested on PVE 6.2-4/9824574A
+Current as of July 5, 2020, 11:25AM EST

 * This is just a copy of the original repo with my username in place of kosomonavtika's.